-Since its release last month, Shredder’s Revenge has stamped itself as one of the unsung must-have titles for 2022.
+Since its release in mid-2022, Shredder’s Revenge has stamped itself as one of the unsung must-have titles across all major platforms.
 Put quite simply, it delivers on every front it promises (except, apparently, bust size) and many have declared it the best Teenage Mutant Ninja Turtles game of them all.

 Now that we’ve had enough time for Shredder’s Revenge to sit in our system for a bit, it’s time to put the two head-to-head.
 Which one will be the true barometer of bodacious?
 Let’s kick shell!!